tinted-theming/base16-gtk-flatcolor/README.md

 Do the same as above, but with `.~/.themes/FlatColor/gtk-3.20`'s `gtk.css`.

 Now using your injector (if you don't have one, check out [InspectorMustache's](https://github.com/InspectorMustache/base16-builder-python), it includes steps on how to use it as well), inject to those 3 files you edited (plus any other you use with Base16's templates) and voila!
-Now your gtk theme matches with your chosen Base16 scheme.
+Now your gtk theme matches your chosen Base16 scheme.

 *Tip*: Most gtk apps only update when restarted, but you can use `gsettings` to change to some theme, and back to FlatColor so all applications re-theme without restart (Thanks jasperro for the [workaround](https://github.com/deviantfero/wpgtk/issues/112))